FanuelAnte/Skyfire-Squadrons/Design Documents/Skyfire - Squadrons/Prototype 1, Single player.md

 - Fuel Amount
 - Radar
 - Objective Text
+- Player Names
 ##### Android
 - Everything on the PC Version
 - On-Screen Controls
 - Pause Button
 ### Menus
 ##### Main Menu
+Standard main menu.
+Buttons:
+- Start Game -> Game Mode Selection Screen
+- Settings -> Settings Menu
+- Exit
 ##### Game Mode Selection Screen
+For the time being, there is only one game mode: Single player.
+This takes you to the Mission Selection Screen.
 ##### Mission Selection Screen
+There will be a list of missions/scenarios.
+You can pick one to play.
+Selecting a mission takes you to the plane and loadout selection screen.
 ##### Plane and Loadout Selection Screen
+Depending on the mission and on the scenario, you're only allowed to pick the appropriate planes and gear.
+For instance, if you pick a bombing mission where the RAF is bombing the Germans, you can only pick British planes.
 ##### Pause Menu
+Resume, Restart, Settings, Quit.
 ##### Settings Menu
+Adjust sound, music, and whatnot.
 ### Plane Variation and Resources
 What needs to change from plane to plane?
 - Sprite and Animation